kg2714/Simple-Music-Player/README.md

-# Simple Music Player using React
+# Simple Music Player using Electron

 ## Framework used